 Reward Circuit

 « Back to Glossary IndexThe reward circuit is a network of interconnected brain regions involved in motivation, reinforcement, pleasure, and a sense of emotional significance (salience).
 Unlike the more narrowly defined reward system/pathway — which often refers specifically to dopamine pathways — the reward circuit includes multiple interacting structures.
 These typically include the ventral tegmental area (produces dopamine), nucleus accumbens (processes reward and motivation), prefrontal cortex (evaluates/regulates behavior), amygdala (assigns emotional intensity), and hippocampus (links experiences to memory).
-Together, these regions form a feedback loop that influences drive, mood, learning, and goal-directed behavior.
+Together, these regions form an interacting network that influences motivation, emotional significance (salience), learning, memory, mood, and goal-directed behavior.
+Research increasingly suggests these same systems may also contribute to social motivations and responses, including fairness, cooperation, and even retaliatory behavior.
 Substances such as THC can alter signaling within this circuit, particularly dopamine transmission, which is why they can affect motivation, emotional tone, and mood stability.